Luis-omega/MeguKin/README.md

 ## RoadMap

-- Implement simple typed lambda calculus without syntax sugar, with tuples and iterpreted in python
+- Implement simple typed lambda calculus without syntax sugar, with adts and iterpreted in python

-- Add compilation to python
+- Add compilation to python (maybe add mypy and pypy support here?)

-- Add records
+- Add records and Modules

 - create a lsp for the language